eiffel-community/eiffel-intelligence/wiki/docker.md

   Linux and Windows:  https://docs.docker.com/compose/install/

-## Follow these step to build the Docker image
+## Follow These Steps to Build the Docker Image

 **1** Build the Eiffel Intelligence war file: